Back in high school, I used to play the French horn in the youth orchestra.

 The property manager is not part of the general partnership.
 Rather, they work for a monthly management fee, working closely together with the operating team to ensure that everything in the deal is going according to plan, that investors are getting their projected returns, and that any unexpected surprises along the way are addressed.

 In a real estate syndication, Goodegg is part of the general partnership.
 Our main role, among other things, is to take the lead on investor relations and to help raise the equity needed to acquire the property and fund the renovations.

 We work with the sponsors to ensure that they are structuring the deal in a way that will be favorable to investors.
 We advocate on behalf of our investors, to ensure that the sponsors are being conservative in their projections, that they have multiple exit strategies, and that they will preserve and grow investor capital.

-After the property is acquired, we act as the liaison between the sponsor/operator team and the investors, helping to keep investors in the loop on updates, financial reports, and other important information.
+After the property is acquired, we help with ongoing asset management as needed and act as the liaison between the sponsor/operator team and the investors, helping to keep investors in the loop on updates, financial reports, and other important information.

 Real Estate Syndication Projected Returns

 Now that you have a better idea of who the major players in a real estate syndication are, let’s dive into the projected returns you might expect to see.

 Now, we get into the numbers, I have to insert a big fat disclaimer here, for the one percent of you who will, at some point, get all up in arms because we didn’t deliver these exact returns.
 Yes, I see you, don’t be trying to hide.

 As the title of this section suggests, these are only PROJECTED returns.
 Any time you invest in a deal, you should know that we cannot guarantee any returns, and there’s risk associated with any investment.
 This is only meant to give you a rough ballpark of the kinds of returns you might expect.